By Anna Victoria, this Oceana Shawl is a crescent triangular shape shawl, knitted top down.

 The colorway is Zarzamora and is a variegated beauty with purples and violets and blues and greens and just a touch of pink..

-2. The yarn we chose with it is from Schoppel, the Laceball 100, a single ply 100% merino superwash with 875 yards/ 800m per 100g ball.
+2. The yarn we chose with it is from Schoppel, the version of their Zauberball series called Laceball 100.
+This is a single ply 100% merino superwash with 875 yards/ 800m per 100g ball.
 (One ball will give you enough to knit it double if you so choose.)

 This colorway is Villa Rosa and is varying roses and lilacs and pinks, very gradually changing one into the next.